Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 In recent years, there has been a tendency towards an increase in the incidence of the population, among which gastric ulcer has become widespread.

-High morbidity, frequent relapses, long-term disability of patients, as a result of which significant economic losses - all this makes it possible to classify the problem of peptic ulcer as one of the most urgent in modern medicine.
+High morbidity, frequent relapses, long-term disability of patients, resulting in significant economic losses - all this allows us to classify the problem of peptic ulcer disease as one of the most pressing in modern medicine.

 Thus, rehabilitation should be considered as a complex socio-medical problem, which can be divided into several types or aspects: medical, physical, psychological, professional (labor) and socio-economic.